PDP-10/Spacewar/README.md

 From the previous archive file.
 Runs on ITS and draws on a Knight TV raster display.
 The file containing bitmap graphics for the ships is missing.

+### SW.MAC

+Stanford AI Lab, 1971.
+For the WAITS operating system; uses both PDP-6 and KA10 processors in parallel.
+Draws on a III vector display.